 This information does agree with the several books on medieval history I have read over the past year, including Barbara Tuchman’s award-winning A Distant Mirror: The Calamitous 14th Century.
 I would be lying if I said that I did not wish for a few more holidays.

 But of course this glimpse into the culture of medieval peasantry is far from complete, and it would be foolish to conclude that the olden days were so much better, or that our working days are so much worse.
 Despite all the breaks, peasants of yore experienced enormous disadvantages: a dearth of rights, exorbitant taxes, a short life expectancy, a hideous reputation, and an egregious lack of protection from the very ones who were capable of doing so.
-Below are some sobering excerpts from Tuchman on each of these scores.
+Below are excerpts from Tuchman on each of these scores.

 “Like every other group, peasants were diverse, ranging in economic level from half-savage pauper to the proprietor of fields and featherbeds who could hoard money to send his son to the university.
 The general term for peasant was villein or vilain, which had acquired a pejorative tone, though harmlessly derived from the Latin villa.
 Neither exactly slave nor entirely free, the villein belonged to the estate of his lord, under obligation to pay rent or work services for use of the land, and in turn to enjoy the right of protection and justice.
 A serf was someone in personal bondage who belonged by birth to a particular lord, and, so that his children should follow him, was forbidden under a rule called formariage from marrying outside the domain.
 If he died childless, his house, tools, and any possessions reverted to the lord under the right of morte-main, on the theory that they had only been lent to the serf for his labor in life.
 Originally he owed, in addition to agriculture, every kind of labor service needed on an estate—repair of roads, bridges, and moats, supply of firewood, care of stables and kennels, blacksmithing, laundering, spinning, weaving, and other crafts for the castle.”